-- (2) Revenues from credit card companies, banks that are the Company's shareholders, and entities associated with them; in 2021 and 2020, refers to only two companies issuing and clearing credit cards that are still defined as interested parties.
-As of December 31, 2019, refers to four companies issuing and clearing credit cards that are still defined as interested parties of the Company. - (3) Interest income and expenses include transactions made with interested parties under the same conditions that would have applied had those transactions been executed with non-interested parties or related parties.
+(2) Revenues from credit card companies, banks that are the Company's shareholders, and entities associated with them; in 2022 and 2021, refers to only two companies issuing and clearing credit cards that are still defined as interested parties.

+(3) Interest income and expenses include transactions made with interested parties under the same conditions that would have applied had those transactions been executed with non-interested parties or related parties.
 The information refers mostly to net gain (loss) earned by the Company from its portfolio of held-for-trading securities, which is deposited in a bank that is a shareholder of the Company, and not from direct transactions with that bank.